awsdocs/amazon-sagemaker-developer-guide/doc_source/model-parallel-extended-features-pytorch-sharded-data-parallelism.md

 ## Tips and Considerations for Using Sharded Data Parallelism<a name="model-parallel-extended-features-pytorch-sharded-data-parallelism-considerations"></a>

-Consider the following when using the SageMaker model parallel library's sharded data parallelism\.
+Consider the following when using the SageMaker model parallelism library's sharded data parallelism\.
 + Sharded data parallelism is compatible with FP16 training\.
 To run FP16 training, see [FP16 Training with Model Parallelism](model-parallel-extended-features-pytorch-fp16.md)\.
 + Sharded data parallelism currently is not compatible with [tensor parallelism](model-parallel-extended-features-pytorch-tensor-parallelism.md), [pipeline parallelism](model-parallel-intro.md#model-parallel-intro-pp), and [optimizer state sharding](model-parallel-extended-features-pytorch-optimizer-state-sharding.md)\.
 To activate sharded data parallelism, set tensor and pipeline parallelism degrees to 1, and turn off optimizer state sharding\.